rudyn2/cc5114/src/genetic_programming/README.md

 (((100 + 2) - 8) * (25 * (7 * 4)))

 The evaluation gives 65800, a really close result.
 The depth is 3, not too big and most important it has now the property that we were searching: the uniques terminal nodes.
+53 generations was needed to get it.
 6 of the 6 terminals allowed were used on this tree to give this amazing result.
 The main problem with this exercise was that the GP algorithm was executed a lot of times in order to achieve this result.
 It is important to say that in the process of testing the most repeated result was this tree: ((25 * 100) * (4 * 7)) that gives a number of 70000 with a depth of 2 (not really bad).